Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Autonomous limit of Painlev e type equations

 \subsection{The autonomous limit of the 4-dimensional Painlev\'e-type equations}

 We can also consider such autonomous limit for higher dimensional Painlev\'e-type equations.
-From the coefficients of the spectral curves, we obtain conserved quantities. \begin{thm} As the autonomous limits of 4-dimensional Painlev\'e-type equations, we obtain 40 types of integrable systems with two conserved quantities for each system\footnote{These conserved quantities are rational in the phase variables $q_1,p_1,q_2,p_2$.}. \end{thm} \begin{proof} One of the simplest 4-dimensional Painlev\'e-type equation is the first matrix Painlev\'e equation~\cite{kawakami-ramified}.
+From the coefficients of the spectral curves, we obtain first integrals. \begin{thm} As the autonomous limits of 4-dimensional Painlev\'e-type equations, we obtain 40 types of integrable systems with two functionally independent first integrals for each system\footnote{These invariants are rational in the phase variables $q_1,p_1,q_2,p_2$.}. \end{thm} \begin{proof} One of the simplest 4-dimensional Painlev\'e-type equation is the first matrix Painlev\'e equation~\cite{2016arXiv160803927K}.
 The linear equation is given by

 where

 The spectral curve is defined by the characteristic polynomial of the matrix $A(x)$;

 The explicit forms of $h$ and $g$ are